thecodingmachine/splash-router/doc/install/standalone.md

 ```

 Note: the *thecodingmachine/xxx-universal-module* packages are service providers that we will use to quickly set up the environment.
+Note: the *thecodingmachine/whoops-middleware-universal-module* package is optional.
+It helps debugging by displaying a nice error screen.

 Run `composer install`.